Skip Navigation

 NEWS

-"Bees, Butterflies & Blooms" programme has made people aware of the dire need to plant flowers that provide nectar and pollen for our bees, butterflies and other insects.
+that provide nectar and pollen for our bees, butterflies and other insects.
 Without these our crops will not be pollinated and we are the poorer for their disappearance.
 Other wildlife further up the chain, such as birds, also suffer.
 We are losing so much of our wildlife and must take action.

 For a list of some of the best plants, go to our Downloads section under ADVICE.